 Here are the Spanish cities that were chosen for filming scenes of the Game of Thrones Season Six:

 - Navarra: Game of Thrones has selected the spectacular location of Bardenas Reales in Navarra, to the third Spanish location of the Sixth Season.
 The Bardenas Reales are a semi-desert expanse in south-east Navarra, the Bardenas boast spectacular, near-surreal, rock formations.
 Due to the fact that Bardenas Reales in Navarra will be the third location for the filming scenes of Game of Thrones Season Six, approximately 3.500 people past through the casting in Tudela on the 4th of July.
 The filming of the scene for the Sixth Season will take place in September 2015.
+The Bardenas Reales are about 2 hours away by car from San Sebastián.

 HBO begins filming Game of Thrones Season Six in Belfast in late July.
 Specifics on exactly what locations will be used in Girona and Peñiscola will be unveiled closer to the time of production around September 2015.